daleysoftware/spotify-tiles/README.md

 Spotify Tiles allows you to view the album art of your favorite artists in full-screen, tiled across your browser.

+Albums are selected at random using the user's playlists.

 Getting Started
 ---